 You can improve your business by implementing the right Cloud-based system for the finance function.
 In the long run, this will ensure that you and your finance team will be well-positioned to support the growth of the business on a larger scale.

 As responsibilities and scalability increase, this naturally comes with learning new skills and figuring out productive ways to manage operations within the finance department.
-Cloud-based accounting software includes additional services that can be bolted-on in the same way that programs can be installed on a computer or how apps can be downloaded onto your smartphone.
+Cloud accounting solutions include additional services that can be bolted-on in the same way that programs can be installed on a computer or how apps can be downloaded onto your smartphone.

-So, as you can see, one of the main benefits of Cloud accounting software is that it is easy to add new functionality to your system and automate previously manual processes to adapt to a constantly changing business environment.
+So, as you can see, one of the main benefits of financial management software is that it's easy to add new functionality to your system and automate manual processes to adapt to a constantly changing business environment.

 Therefore, you won't be limited by your outdated legacy software, which is unable to meet these new business demands.

-Our powerful Advanced Financials accounting software is designed with exactly this sort of scenario in mind.
+Our Cloud-based accounting software, Advanced Financials, is designed with exactly this sort of scenario in mind.
 It ensures you'll always have the right technology at hand, and you'll always be in a position to scale up with agility.